nestauk/mapping-career-causeways/README.md

 *Kanders K., Djumalieva, J., Sleeman, C. and Orlik, J. (2020).
 Mapping Career Causeways: Supporting workers at risk.
 London: Nesta*

-To specifically refer to this repository or the crowdsourced feasibility data, you can use the following digital object identifier (DOI), which relates to a linked [Zenodo repository](#).
+To specifically refer to this repository or the crowdsourced feasibility data, you can use the digital object identifier (DOI) of the linked  [Zenodo repository](#).